 It is as though we are being slowly infiltrated by a sinister, virtually invisible adversary capable of nothing less than mentally hollowing us from the inside out.

-We seem to have arrived at a point where dementia is now almost a rite of passage as we settle into old age
+We seem to have arrived at a point where creeping cognitive decline is now almost a rite of passage as we settle into old age

 It certainly did not used to be this way, and it is definitely not normal.